All Episodes

 Why?

-What is the positive what possible rationale is there for that?
+What possible rationale is there for that?

-Right, he doesn't understand the core values of the state.
+He doesn't understand the core values of the state.

-This is live free or die.
+This is live, free, or die.

 Did he ever hear give me liberty or give me death?